SRombauts/UEPlasticPlugin/README.md

 - the Editor does not show missing files: no way to revert/restore them
 - the Editor does not show folder status and is not able to manage them
 - the Editor does not refresh status of assets in subdirectories at startup, so "Mark for add" is wrongly displayed in context menu for thoses subdirectories
-- the Editor does not handle visual diff for renamed/moved assets
+* the Editor does not handle visual diff for renamed/moved assets
-- reverting a Blueprint asset does not update content in Editor (and popup saying "is in use")!
-- Branch is not in the current Editor workflow
-- Merge is not in the current Editor workflow
-- History does not show which revision is the current/checkout one
+* History does not show which revision is the current/checkout one
+- Branch and Merge are not in the current Editor workflow
-- Merge: "Accept Target" crash the UE4.11 Editor (same with Git Plugin)
+- Merge Conflict: "Accept Target" crash the UE4.11 Editor (same with Git Plugin)